Baloch people: Europe

 There are also significant populations in Norway, Sweden, and other European countries.

 Most Baloch people in Sweden live in the capital Stockholm or in Uppsala.
 A majority of Baloch political refugees and students choose Sweden as their host country and therefore they have a cultural presence in Sweden.

 Uppsala University offers a course titled Balochi A, which provides basic knowledge of the phonetics and syntax of the Balochi language.
 This course also includes a brief overview of the history of the Baloch people.
 The course is conducted in English and is available as a distance learning option, making it accessible to a broader audience interested in learning about the Balochi language.
+Carina Jahani, a prominent Swedish Iranologist and professor of Iranian languages at Uppsala University, is deeply involved in researching the Balochi language and its preservasion.

-There is a Baloch community in the UK, originating from the Balochistan province of southwestern Pakistan and neighbouring and other parts where Baloch populations reside.
+There is a Baloch community in the UK, originating from the Balochistan province of southwestern Pakistan and nearby areas.
 Estimates suggest that the Baloch community in London numbers in the thousands, though an exact figure is not available.
 There are many Baloch associations and groups active in the UK, including the Baloch Students and Youth Association (BSYA), Baloch Cultural Society, Baloch Human Rights Council (UK) and others.